sanjeev-one/rust-lambda-X-db/README.md

 ## Features

-- **Log Commands:** Logs each command received through a Lambda event to a DynamoDB table.
+- **Log Commands:** Logs each command received through a Lambda event to a DynamoDB table and AWS cloudwatch.
+AWS X-Ray is also enabled.
 - **Print Database Contents:** On receiving a specific command (`print_db`), the Lambda function scans the specified DynamoDB table and returns its contents as part of the response message.

 ## Requirements